Xi Chen (陈熹)

 Nov 04, 2024 | Recognized as a Top Reviewer by NeurIPS 2024. |

-Sep 25, 2024 | Our paper is accepted by NeurIPS 2024. |
+Sep 25, 2024 | Our paper on snapshot compressive imaging is accepted by NeurIPS 2024. |

 Jun 17, 2024 | Glad to receive the SPIE student travel award to present our work on novel approach for coherent imaging system in SPIE Optics + Photonics 2024, San Diego. |